This post may contain affiliate links – read our full disclosure

 When a colony is in need of a queen, they will attempt to rear a new one.
 Selecting very young worker larvae, several queen cells are constructed.

+Female larva inside the cells are fed a special diet that allows them to develop into young queens.
 The first virgin queen to emerge from her queen cell will seek out and destroy her sisters.

 The workers play a minor role in queen selection.
 But, it is the fight among the virgin queens that determines the new monarch.